What eye diseases affect people with diabetes?

 • Difficulty to distinguish colors

-These symptoms can improve with laser treatments, by directing laser light to the trouble areas to seal the damaged blood vessels and prevent further leaking.
-This also reduces the formation of new blood vessels and the risk of retinal detachment.
+These symptoms can improve with laser treatments, by directing a laser to the trouble areas to seal the damaged blood vessels and prevent further leaking.
+This also reduces the abnormal formation of new blood vessels and risk of retinal detachment.
 It should be considered as an option in the early phase of the disease to prevent future cases of severe visual impairment.

 Table of Contents